 - Ask your real estate agent how long houses typically stay on the market in your area.
 This will help you gauge if you are on track, and if your house isn't selling, it's usually because of the price.

-- Before signing a listing agreement with your real estate agent, make sure you have documentation of what he or she is going to do for you.
+- Have documentation of what your agent will do.
+Before signing a listing agreement with your real estate agent, make sure you have documentation of what he or she is going to do for you.

 - Get estimates for any repairs that will be needed to make the sale.
 If you know that you will need to allot money for a repair to sell your home, having this estimate will justify the amount.